colleen05/bsmlib/README.md

 **bsmlib** provides functions for loading, modifying, and saving BSM (**B**inary **Sm**all Data) formatted data.
 To include this library, add files from the `include` directory to your include path or linker, and files from the `src` path to your source path.
 To compile as a static library, check the documentation for your compiler (such as [here](https://gcc.gnu.org/onlinedocs/gcc/Link-Options.html) for GCC).
+## Included demo
+A demo application is available in the `./demo/` directory of this repository, which demonstrates some capabilities of bsmlib.
+To build this demo, execute `build_demo_linux64.sh` on Linux, or `build_demo_win64.bat` on Windows.
+This will create an executable in the `./demo/bin/` directory.
 ## File specifications
 Supported types:
  - Integers (signed 32-bit)